knpuniversity/symfony2-series/knpu/episode3/config-imports-type-hinting.rst

 There's one more thing in our service that's bothering me.
 The first argument to the constructor is the entity manager object, but we're not type-hinting it.
-Type-hinting is optional, but I like doing it because it gives me better errors and gives me better auto-completion in PhpStorm.
+Type-hinting is optional, but I like doing it because it gives me better errors and gives me auto-completion in PhpStorm.

 So what *is* the class for the entity manager service?
 One way to find out is to use ``container:debug`` but pass it the service name: